InnerSourceCommons/InnerSourcePatterns/meta/technical-git-howto.md

 There are multiple ways to start a discussion:

-* Send a Pull Request for your branch and the maintainers will receive a notification.
+* Fork the repo, create a branch, and then send a Pull Request for your branch.
+The maintainers will receive a notification about this automatically.
 * Create an [Issue](https://github.com/InnerSourceCommons/InnerSourcePatterns/issues) and ask for comments from some of the [Trusted Committers](../TRUSTED-COMMITTERS.md).
 You can mention them using the '@' symbol prior to their GitHub username.
-* Add reviewers to the Pull Request on the website - this sends requests to review your work
+* Add reviewers to your Pull Request in GitHub - this sends requests to review your work

 New patterns should use the [pattern template file](pattern-template.md) as their starting point.